Table of Contents

 Why developers seek WorkOS alternatives

-WorkOS is a popular choice for developers who need to add enterprise-grade features like SSO, SCIM provisioning, and audit logs to their applications without building them from scratch.
-Its focused APIs and clear abstractions make it especially appealing for SaaS teams looking to become “enterprise ready” quickly and unblock sales conversations with larger customers.
+WorkOS is a developer platform that facilitates adding enterprise features like SSO, SCIM provisioning, and audit logs to applications without building them from scratch.
+It’s a common piece of the B2B auth stack, and its focused APIs and clear abstractions make it especially appealing for SaaS teams looking to become “enterprise ready” quickly and unblock sales conversations with larger customers.

 Why developers seek WorkOS alternatives